-This page contains official 2019/2020 WAEC and JAMB subject combination (admission requirements) for Arabic Language, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains 2024 WAEC and JAMB subject combination (admission requirements) for Arabic Language, including the List of Nigeria Universities Offering this Course, A level requirements and much more.

 On this page, I will guide you on the required O level subject combination to study Arabic Language. if you are a returning visitor, you can skip reading repetitive paragraphs.

 You must be an Art student with a good background in Art subjects for you to study Arabic Language in Nigeria Universities, and that’s can only be possible if you meet admission requirements.
 This page literally covers answers to questions related to O level and A-level admission requirement.

 In other words, the WAEC subject combination (requirements), JAMB UTME subject combination (requirements), Direct Entry requirements, Special consideration (waivers) and the required screening documents for admission into Nigeria universities.
 In other to help you avoid having difficulties with getting admission in Nigeria Universities, we have some student guide articles that will be of benefit to you.
 You can ignore.

 - The required documents for admission into Nigeria universities

 - How to gain admission easily into Nigeria Universities

 - How to study online course and earn a degree